William Walcot

-William Walcot RE (10 March 1874 – 21 May 1943) was a Scottish architect, graphic artist and etcher, notable as a practitioner of refined Art Nouveau (Style Moderne) in Moscow, Russia (as Вильям Францевич Валькот).
+William Walcot RE (10 March 1874 – 21 May 1943) was a Russian-Scottish architect, graphic artist and etcher, notable as a practitioner of refined Art Nouveau (Style Moderne) in Moscow, Russia (as Вильям Францевич Валькот).
 His trademark Lady's Head keystone ornament became the easily recognisable symbol of Russian Style Moderne.
 In 1920s–1930s, he concentrated on graphic art and was praised as "the best architectural draftsman" in London.

 Biography

 Russia

-William Walcot was born at Lustdorf, near Odessa in a mixed Scottish-Russian family.
+William Walcot was born in the village of Lustdorf, near Odesa in a mixed Scottish-Russian family.
 He grew up in Western Europe and South Africa, returning to Russia at the age of 17, and studied arts and architecture under Leon Benois at the Imperial Academy of Arts in Saint Petersburg.
 Later, he attended art schools in Paris.
 Walcot's career as an architect in Moscow lasted only six years, but he managed to leave a lasting heritage of refined, pure Art Nouveau.
 Unlike contemporary architects like Fyodor Schechtel, Walcot never ventured into Neo-Gothic or Russian Revival styles – his work is strictly Art Nouveau, in its English Decadent variety (according to contemporary Russian critics).

 His largest and best known work was the Hotel Metropol in Moscow, financed by Savva Mamontov.
 The spacious building, now operating as a hotel only, was conceived as a cultural center around Private Opera hall.
 In 1899, Walcot applied to the open contest with a draft codenamed A Lady's Head (Женская головка), earning the fourth prize and losing to Lev Kekushev.
 However, Mamontov discarded the professional jury decision, and awarded the design to Walcot (Lev Kekushev later joined the team as project manager).
 More than once, Walcot's original plans were changed in the process; in fact, there is little in common between the extant building and his 1899 draft (Brumfield, fig.56) – but the Lady's Head persisted in the main hall ornaments.
 The building, completed in 1905 after a devastating fire in 1901, was decorated by Mikhail Vrubel, Alexander Golovin, Nikolai Andreev and other artists.
 Participation of Victor Vesnin and Fyodor Schechtel, suggested by William Brumfield, has not been confirmed.

 Lady's Head became Walcot's trademark, repeated in his later works (usually in place of an arch keystone), and frequently imitated by local craftsmen.
 For a while, he enjoyed an unprecedented flow of inquiries and secured two high-profile commissions of his own choice.
 These buildings, soon occupied by foreign embassies, are well maintained and retain most of their original interiors: